michaelwheatman/recipes/QueensScones.md

 ## Directions
 Preheat Oven to 400°

-#### Scones
+#### Baking
     Mix first 4 ingredients together in a large bowl.
     With hands, mix in butter until mixture resembles coarse corn meal.
     Add fruit and mix until fruit is coated.
     Mix whipping cream and eggs together in a small bowl with whisk just until combined.
     Add cream and egg mixture to flour mixture and stir just until combined.
     Place mixture on floured surface and pat into a mass about 1/2inch thick.
     Cut out scones with  biscuit cutter  of desired diameter.
 I use one that is about 1 1/2” across.
     Place on floured insulated baking sheet.
     Bake 10 minutes at 400degrees ; then lower temperature to 350 degrees and bake about 5-8 minutes more until scones are light brown and done. ( Time will vary depending on size of scones and oven.
 Do not overbake.
     Remove from baking sheet and cool on wire rack.
+#### Serving
     Serve with butter and low-sugar raspberry jam (and Devonshire clotted cream if desired)

 ## Source:
 [Martha Paas]